davervw/vwas6502/src/6502/README.md

 * Original code!
 Not a port, nothing borrowed except look and feel.
 * This monitor is borrowing the look and feel of [WozMon](https://github.com/davervw/wozmon_cbm) (of Apple 1 fame).
 Commands are similar, but not exact behavior and syntax as this is brand new code, and a different command parser.
-* Goal is to port this monitor for use with my minimal 6502 emulated environment [(Twitter/X announcement)](https://x.com/DaveRVW/status/1787386286552268934) delivered with the [c-simple-emu6502-cbm terminal version](https://github.com/davervw/c-simple-emu6502-cbm) and [(unified) graphical version](https://github.com/davervw/c-simple-emu6502-cbm/tree/unified).
+* The succeded goal was to port this monitor for use with my minimal 6502 emulated environment [(Twitter/X announcement)](https://x.com/DaveRVW/status/1787386286552268934) delivered with the [c-simple-emu6502-cbm terminal version](https://github.com/davervw/c-simple-emu6502-cbm) and [(unified) graphical version](https://github.com/davervw/c-simple-emu6502-cbm/tree/unified).
 * With a tiny bit of work, this monitor could work on virtually any 6502 8-bit computer, or 6502 single board computer, that supports character input/output and a screen or terminal display

 ## Building